Juanjod54/Switch-Plugin-ESP8266/README.md

   sudo nano config.json

   ```

-  By adding the following lines, our plugin has been installed:
+  By adding the following lines, our plugin has been installed and is ready to go!
-  **Remember to add a name and a mqttHost, which is the Raspberry's IP Address**
+  **Remember to add a name and a mqttHost, which is the Raspberry's IP Address.**

   ```
     {
       "accessory": "relay",
       "name": "",
       "topic": "relay",
       "mqttHost": ""
     }